nomnom-insights/nomnom.bunnicula/README.md

 1. **success** => ACK message on original queue
 2. **hard failure** => ACK message on original queue and push message to error queue
 3. **recoverable failure** => ACK message on original queue and push message to retry queue to be processed later

 <img src="doc/images/message-flow.png" width="800" />

 ### Exchanges and Queues

+> :warning: If using non-default exchange, the main exchange used by regular work queues (not retry/error) has to be created before starting the consumer.
+>  Only retry and error exchanges are created by the consumer component.

 Assume configured queue-name is `some.queue`.
 Following exchanges are declared when component is started